 Asked if Japan’s Black Lives Matter protests are an imported American trend that people mimicked, Russell says, “I think many of Japanese demonstrators are motivated by real concerns about, not only racism in America, but also manifestations of racism in Japan.
 You see this in social media, which is also a haven for hate speech, but you also see push back against that and it’s coming from other Japanese.”
 Russell has lived in Japan for the past 30 years.
 To bridge the artificial boundaries that separated Asian, Black and American studies as a Black anthropologist has been, as he says, “lonely.”
 Now he encounters a plethora of students, teachers, writers and activists that he has undoubtedly taught and inspired.

-Since George Floyd’s murder last May at the hands of white police officers in Minnesota, activists across Japan formed coalitions and marched for Black Lives Matter.
+Since George Floyd’s murder in 2020 at the hands of white police officers in Minnesota, activists across Japan formed coalitions and marched for Black Lives Matter.
 In Tokyo and Osaka, participants have been in the thousands.
 In rural towns where they lacked in numbers, their passion made up the difference.
 Western media characterizes Japan’s protests as a form of solidarity with the U.S., not as a direct response to Japan’s own racial problems.
 Professor Russell, commenting on the mass of Japanese people protesting, says, “I don’t think they get enough credit.”

 Featured photo by David Gonzales